Winds, low humidity bedevil Arizona, Colorado firefighters

 The fire ignited on Monday, and fire officials believe it was human-caused.
 No structures have been lost but residents in several subdivisions in the area have been warned to evacuate should winds drive flames in their direction.

+There were no reports of injuries or damage to structures, and the precautionary evacuation of part of the city was rescinded by Thursday evening, officials said.

+Ely is known as the gateway to the Boundary Waters Canoe Area Wilderness in far northeastern Minnesota.
+A wildfire burned 100,000 acres (400 square km) in the region east of the city last Fall.

-Last year’s Wallow Fire, the largest blaze in the state’s history, started in late May and torched about 840 square miles of prime forest land in Eastern Arizona.
-Two Arizona cousins, pleaded guilty to starting that fire when they left a campfire unattended.
-(Additional reporting by Keith Coffman in Denver; Editing by Cynthia Johnston and Jackie Frank)
+Last year’s Wallow Fire, the largest blaze in Arizona’s history, started in late May and torched about 840 square miles (2,200 square km) of prime forest land in Eastern Arizona.
+Two Arizona cousins, who had left a campfire unattended, pleaded guilty to starting that fire.

+Additional reporting by Keith Coffman in Denver; editing by Cynthia Johnston and Mohammad Zargham